msantana09/data-engineering-toolkit/UseCase.md

     #### SQLTools Browser Tree
     ![SQLTools Browser Tree](images/SQLTools_browser.png)

 5. Go to [Datahub](http://localhost:8084/) , and search for 'kaggle_airbnb'.
-You see a few results, including this `listings` table with ingested metadata showing the GPT3.5 generate column descriptions
+You will see a few results, including this `listings` table with ingested metadata showing the GPT3.5 generate column descriptions.
+    - NOTE: You may want to wait 2-3mins after the Airflow job completes before searching Datahub, since there is a slight delay as Elastisearch indices are rebuilt.
     #### Datahub Dataset
     ![datahub](images/datahub_listings.png)